 Riding with a faster cadence in a smaller gear can save your legs on long days like a Struggle sportive.
 If you carry out this cadence drill session once a week, by Struggle Dales sportive you’ll be spinning as efficiently as Chris Froome.

 4. What to Watch?

 Need some steady-state hours in the saddle?
 You'll be less reluctant to climb on the turbo if you've prepared a movie or podcast you’re excited about listening to or watching.
-An inspirational cycling-themed movie can be the difference between mindless spinning and motivated riding.

 Time: 2 hours on the turbo equals three hours on the road.
 Remember you’re constantly pedalling on the turbo and never free wheeling.